Required Minimum Distributions—Common Questions About IRA Accounts

 Every year, around tax time, FINRA receives questions from investors about required minimum distributions, or RMDs.
 In a nutshell, an RMD is the amount you must take out of your traditional retirement savings plan to avoid tax penalties, once you've reached the mandatory age for making withdrawals.

-We are issuing this alert to provide basic information about RMDs, and to provide answers to a number of common RMD questions.
+This article provides basic information about RMDs and answers to a number of common RMD questions.
 We focus on RMDs from traditional IRAs because these are the type of retirement accounts where individuals are directly responsible for computing required minimum distributions.

 The IRS Has Valuable Information